EmilJoensen/disys-m5/README.md

 Passive (Primary-Backup)
 Replication

 Argue for partial Sequential Consistency.
-Assmuing only crash tolerance and not byzantine fault tolerance.
+Assuming only crash tolerance and not byzantine fault tolerance.
 Say all messages go through, but a server crashes.
-100 milisecond delay of ack will enable the Sequential Consistency for clients when using passive replication.
-We find that Linearizability does not hold as incoming messages may be held cative in the gRPC function serverside, because they are waiting for the lock to be lifted.
+100 millisecond delay of ack will enable the Sequential Consistency for clients when using passive replication.
+We find that linearizability does not hold as incoming messages may be held captive in the gRPC function serverside, because they are waiting for the lock to be lifted.
 We are not considering time.

 ## Correctness 2
 An argument that your protocol is correct in the absence and the presence of failures.

 The Passive (Primary-Backup) Replication enables more than one server to crash while the system can still recover.
-Because the standby servers are getting the same infomation as the clients through the Status gRPC call.
-We can argue that as long as the standby server has a similarlocal clock the failing primary server it can serve excatly the same infomation.
-A clock drifted by mutiple seconds will yield an auction which might be a bit longer or shorter.
+Because the standby servers are getting the same information as the clients through the Status gRPC call.
+We can argue that as long as the standby server has a similar local clock the failing primary server it can serve exactly the same information.
+A clock drifted by multiple seconds will yield an auction which might be a bit longer or shorter.

-Because we store all the infomation of the auction in the status and that we do not use the past infomation.
+Because we store all the information of the auction in the status and that we do not use the past information.
 We can argue that a new standby server that comes online and gets one status request through to the primary server.
 Can seconds later stand in for a failing primary server without the client finding out.

-This holds as long as network delay is not longer than 90 miliseconds.
+This holds as long as network delay is not longer than 90 milliseconds.
 As the backup server requests the primary server every 10 micro seconds.